BlueBrain/Ultraliser/README.md

 # Acknowledgement & Funding

-_Ultraliser_ is developed by the Visualization team at the [Blue Brain Project](https://bluebrain.epfl.ch/page-52063.html), [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/).
+The development of this software was supported by funding to the [Blue Brain Project](https://bluebrain.epfl.ch), a research center of the [École polytechnique fédérale de Lausanne (EPFL)](https://www.epfl.ch/), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.
 Financial support was provided by competitive research funding from [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en).

 # Attributions